Making on-time payments may help your credit and save you money

 Make a monthly budget

-It can help you figure out how your student loan payments will fit with your salary and living expenses.
+Figure out how your student loan payments will fit with items like your salary, potential graduate school expenses, and living costs.